vatsalvasani/onlinemovieticket_CE155_CE156/README.md

 # onlinemovieticket_CE155_CE156

--------> STEP FOR START YOUR PROJECT IN YOUR MACHINE.
+-------> STEP FOR START THE PROJECT IN YOUR MACHINE.

 ----> PREREQUISTE
 ---> Flutter Should Downloaded In Your Machine.